Updated 1/13 to add a video on how the hat is constructed (see below!)

 Layer First Ribbing Section behind Middle Section, lining up one long edge of the ribbing with the last row of hdc.

 Holding both pieces together and working through both thicknesses at the same time, with a yarn needle sew the two sections together using whipstitch.
 Use stitch markers if needed to distribute the narrower ribbed fabric across the wider hdc fabric as needed if the stitches of each piece don’t line up perfectly.
 Don’t sweat it!
 When you get to the end, fasten off.
+The total length of the rectangle from one ribbing edge to the other should be about 17".

 Fold the hat in half so the ribbing sections are lined up.
 Whipstitch the two sides of the hat together (or use whichever seaming technique you prefer), keeping the bottom edge of the ribbing open – that’s where you’ll put your head!